MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/termination-charts.md

 ![Adapter Level](images/adapter-level.png)

-> [!NOTE]
-> That the Termination Charts at the adapter level are displayed in their own blue gradient area just above the associated adapter.
+Note that the Termination Charts at the adapter level are displayed in their own blue gradient area just above the associated adapter.

 ![Process Level](images/process-level.png)